 - not emptying your bladder fully

 This all depends on you.
-Yes, it can go away if you do the proper exercises to strengthen your pelvic floor muscles.
+It can go away quickly if you do the proper exercises to strengthen your pelvic floor muscles.

 Some women experience this a year after having their baby, others longer.

 - Don't hold it in.